RyPeck/python-ipgroup/README.md

 ## Usage

-Script requires Python 3.3, which is the first version of Python to include the [ipaddress manipulation library](http://docs.python.org/3.3/library/ipaddress) in the standard release.
+Script requires Python 3.3 or 3.4, which both include the [ipaddress manipulation library](http://docs.python.org/3.3/library/ipaddress) in the standard release.

 ~~~
 >>> import groupips